As part of our commitment to education, the Stanford Genetics Department offers summer programs for high school students.

 If you are a Bay Area high school student who wishes to learn more about this research internship, please look through the information provided in the GRIPS Program and GRIPS FAQ pages.

-This virtual, two-week class transports students into the forefront of healthcare innovation research.
-Students will explore cutting-edge precision medicine topics guided by Stanford’s leading medical innovators.
-Small group, interactive skills training will provide students with the opportunity to utilize Stanford’s revolutionary Platform as a Service (PaaS) for Deep Medicine.
+This self-paced class transports students into the forefront of healthcare innovation research.
 No background experience is necessary, just a willingness to join the healthcare innovation revolution.

-If you are a high school student who wishes to learn more about this workshop, please look through the information provided in the Personalized Medicine, Big Data, & AI Explorers Workshop page.
+If you are a high school student who wishes to learn more about this workshop, please look through the information provided in the Fundamentals of Data Science and Personalized Medicine in Cloud Computing page.
+Register today on Eventbrite

 GRIPS 2019 cohort